-In light of the Regional Water Board's disagreement with the recommendation for approval, this letter reiterates the rationale for the Regional Water Board's position.
+Just prior to second review, the plan submitter changed this plan from Option B to Option C. The timing of this change has not allowed Regional Water Board staff to analyze its full implications, nor has it allowed adequate time to request further information to make this plan compliant with Option C. In light of the Regional Water Board staff's ongoing disagreement with the recommendation for approval for plans in the Van Duzen watershed under the SYP, this letter reiterates the rationale for our position.
 As explained in detail below, this THP triggers the need to amend the SYP.
-Further, the approval of this THP, as presently constituted, would exacerbate noncompliance with water quality objectives in the Regional Water Board's water quality control plan and would therefore violate the Forest Practice Rules (Cal.
-Code Regs., tit.
-14, § 895.1 et seq.)
-(FPRs).
+Further, the approval of this THP, as presently constituted, would exacerbate noncompliance with water quality objectives in the Regional Water Board's water quality control plan and would therefore violate FPR 898.2 (h).